google/go-cloud/samples/tutorial/README.md

 # Getting Started with Go Cloud

 The best way to understand Go Cloud is to write some code and use it.
-To do that, let's start with something simple.
+Let's build a command line application that uploads files to blog storage on both AWS and GCP.
 Blob storage stores binary data under a string key, and is one of the most frequently used cloud services.
-So let's build a command line application that uploads files to blog storage on both AWS and GCP.
-We'll call it `upload`.
+We'll call the tool `upload`.

 Before we start with any code, it helps to think about possible designs.
-If a product manager asked us to build an upload tool, we could very well write a code path for Simple Storage Service (S3) and another code path for Google Cloud Storage (GCS).
+We could very well write a code path for Simple Storage Service (S3) and another code path for Google Cloud Storage (GCS).
 And that would work.
 However, it would also be tedious.
 We would have to learn the semantics of uploading files to both blob storage services.
 And, even worse, we would have two code paths that effectively do the same thing, but would have to be maintained separately (ugh!).
 It would be much nicer if we could write the upload logic once and reuse it across providers.
 That's exactly what Go Cloud makes possible.
 So, let's write some code!

 When we're done, our command line application will work like this: